pajaydev/awesome-web-performance-budget/README.md

 - [Using Webpack](https://webpack.js.org/configuration/performance/) - if you are using Webpack in your project, then you can prefer this.
 - [Grunt-perfbudget](https://github.com/tkadlec/grunt-perfbudget) - Grunt task for performance budgeting.
 - [Size-plugin](https://github.com/GoogleChromeLabs/size-plugin) - Grunt task for performance budgeting.
-- [PR Bot](https://github.com/GoogleChromeLabs/pr-bot) - Track compressed Webpack asset sizes over time..
+- [PR Bot](https://github.com/GoogleChromeLabs/pr-bot) - Track compressed Webpack asset sizes over time.
+- [rollup-plugin-size-snapshot](https://github.com/TrySound/rollup-plugin-size-snapshot) - This plugin provides details about actual, minified and gzipped bundle size.
 - [ImportCost - VS Extension](https://marketplace.visualstudio.com/items?itemName=wix.vscode-import-cost) - Extension to display inline in the VS code editor the size of the imported package.

 ## BundleAnalyzer